St. Joseph: Our Protector

 St. Joseph was the closest person to Jesus Christ and to Our Lady.
 He is even closer to them now, interceding on our behalf.
 He will protect us just as he protected the Holy Family.

-During this special Year of St. Joseph, join us for a FREE 5-part series, presented by Fr.
+Join us for this 5-part series, presented by Fr.
 Matthew Kauth of St. Joseph College Seminary in the Diocese of Charlotte.

 You will learn: